Ibadi revolt: Outbreak of the revolt

-During the reign of Marwan II, the Ibadis of Basra dispatched an agent named Abu Hamzah al-Mukhtar ibn Awf al-Azdi to spread their message in Mecca and call on the people there to oppose the Umayyads.
-While undertaking his mission in Mecca, Abu Hamzah was approached in 746 by Abdallah ibn Yahya al-Kindi, called Talib al-Haqq ("The Seeker of Justice"), who was the qadi of Hadramawt.
-Abdallah informed him that he approved of his cause and enjoyed the obedience of his people, and convinced Abu Hamzah to come with him to Hadramawt to preach opposition against Marwan.
+During the reign of Marwan II, the Ibadis of Basra dispatched an agent named Abu Hamza al-Mukhtar ibn Awf al-Azdi to spread their message in Mecca and call on the people there to oppose the Umayyads.
+While undertaking his mission in Mecca, Abu Hamza was approached in 746 by Abdallah ibn Yahya al-Kindi, called Talib al-Haqq ("The Seeker of Justice"), who was the qadi of Hadramawt.
+Abdallah informed him that he approved of his cause and enjoyed the obedience of his people, and convinced Abu Hamza to come with him to Hadramawt to preach opposition against Marwan.
 The Ibadis of Basra, encouraged by the prospect of a revolt in Hadramawt, quickly threw their support behind Abdallah, and numerous Basrans arrived in the region to provide assistance.

 In 746-7 Abdallah launched his revolt in Hadramawt, where he quickly overcame the local governor Ibrahim ibn Jabalah al-Kindi and secured his hold over the region.
 After formally receiving the oath of allegiance from the Hadrami and Basran Ibadis and being recognized as imam, he resolved to make an advance on Sana'a, the chief town of the Yemen, and set out with two thousand of his men.
 The town's governor, al-Qasim ibn Umar al-Thaqafi, attempted to stop the rebel offensive by marching against them with a much larger force, but he was defeated in the region of Abyan and forced to retreat back to Sana'a.
 The Ibadis soon reached the town and a second battle occurred, which ended with al-Qasim fleeing and many of the defenders killed; they then entered Sana'a and seized its wealth, and the town came under Abdallah's control.